Australia bans alumina, bauxite exports to Russia

-SYDNEY: Australia expanded its sanctions against Russia over the invasion of Ukraine Sunday, immediately banning all exports of alumina and bauxite while pledging more weapons and humanitarian assistance.
+SYDNEY: Australia announced more sanctions against Russia over the invasion of Ukraine Sunday, immediately banning all exports of alumina and bauxite while pledging more weapons and humanitarian assistance.

 The export ban aims to impact aluminium production in Russia, which relies on Australia for 20 percent of its alumina.